-Idaho Power and our contractors are upgrading older underground cables with newer ones that have better protection around the wires.
-The new application will replace “direct bury” wires with a “conduit system” protecting the wires.
+We are upgrading older underground cables with newer ones that have improved technology and better protection from the elements.
+We’ll use tubing or conduits to protect the wires.
 Older underground cables without conduit are more susceptible to outages and power quality issues.

-Back in the late 1960s, utilities across the country began putting lines underground instead of overhead.
-In the 1990s, plastics, PVC and other materials became more advanced and it was easier and better to use a “conduit” made of these materials to hold the wires.
+Back in the late 1960s, utilities across the country began putting powerlines underground instead of overhead.
+In the 1990s, plastics, PVC and other materials became more advanced and it was easier and better to use a conduit made of these materials to hold the wires.
 Conduit surrounds the wire and protects it from corrosive soil, rocks, roots and other underground hazards.

 Yes.
 The crews on site will work with you to make sure you continue to have access to your home or business during construction.
 We will do everything we can to minimize access issues, knocking on doors to provide information.

 The best thing to do is contact Idaho Power via the contact information on the notification postcards and signs posted in the project areas.
-You can also email the project team at firstname.lastname@example.org, or call Project Manager Paul Hanberg at 208-388-2345.
+You can also email the project team at firstname.lastname@example.org, or call Project Manager Daisi Pohanka at 208-388-5305.
 Using this contact information is the best way to ensure you reach the correct person who can help.